Karen Swassjan

+Biography

-Karen Swassjan studied philosophy as well as English and French philology at Yerevan State University, where he wrote his doctoral thesis on Henri Bergson and became a professor.
+Karen Swassjan was born in Tbilisi on 2 January 1948.
+He studied philosophy as well as English and French philology at Yerevan State University, where he wrote his doctoral thesis on Henri Bergson and became a professor.
 He has translated and edited works by Rainer Maria Rilke, Friedrich Nietzsche and Oswald Spengler into Russian, and has written numerous works on philosophy, literature, history of ideas and anthroposophy in Russian and German.
 In 1994–95 he was honoured by the Alexander von Humboldt Foundation for his work as a researcher and teacher.
 In 2009 he won the first prize in an essay competition organized by the Institute of Philosophy of the Russian Academy of Science.
-Karen Swassjan writes and lectures in Basle, Switzerland, where he lives at present.
+From 1993 on Karen Swassjan wrote and lectured in Basel, Switzerland, where he died on 9 September 2024, at the age of 76.

-For more detailed information, see the German or Russian version of this article.